wabbajack-tools/mod-lists/bevilex/readme.md

 ### Using the Wabbajack Autoinstaller

-1. **Download** the unofficial Bevilex installer from [here](https://drive.google.com/open?id=1mg2DcvvkKE71wRApTPDpE1VTzlhT0W31).
-Download the **1.0 Alpha 2** version of Wabbajack from the [Wabbajack Github](https://github.com/wabbajack-tools/wabbajack/releases/tag/20191015.6).
-2. **Extract the .modlist_v2 and Wabbajack.exe** files to a new directory called **Wabbajack**, as close to the root of your drive as possible (e.g. C:\Wabbajack).
+1. **Download** the **1.0 Alpha 5** version of Wabbajack from the [Wabbajack Github](https://github.com/wabbajack-tools/wabbajack/releases/tag/20191015.6), and **extract the Wabbajack.exe** file to a new directory called **Wabbajack**, as close to the root of your drive as possible (e.g. C:\Wabbajack).
-3. **Create a new folder** for the new installation, and call it **Bevilex** - again place it close to the root of your drive, but not within the Wabbajack folder (this can cause errors).
+2. **Create a new folder** for the new installation, and call it **Bevilex** - again place it close to the root of your drive, but not within the Wabbajack folder (this can cause errors).
 Ensure you have at least 51GB of hard drive space.
 (Deleting the downloads after installation will reduce the setup size to 33GB).
-4. **Launch Wabbajack.exe** from within the Wabbajack folder.
-    1. Select the **Install Modlist** option, and select the downloaded **Bevilex.modlist_v2** file in the Wabbajack folder.
+3. **Launch Wabbajack.exe** from within the Wabbajack folder.
+Select the **Unofficial Bevilex** modlist, and then hit **Download and Install** to download the modlist file.
+Alternatively, the modlist can be downloaded manually from this page.
+If installing manually, place the modlist file in the Wabbajack directory, and select **Install from Disk**.
-    2. Under MO2 Location, **select the Bevilex folder**.
-Leave the Download Location to autofill to Bevilex\downloads.
+4. Under MO2 Location, **select the Bevilex folder** you created in step 2.
+Set the Download Location to Bevilex\downloads.
+Click **Begin**.
-    3. Click **Begin**.
-    4. Wabbajack will open a browser and ask for Nexus authorisation.
+5. Wabbajack will open a browser and ask for Nexus authorisation.
 Log in if necessary and then hit **Authorise.** (_If you get an error on authorisation, download and install [.Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and run the installer again_)
-    5. Wabbajack will now download and install the mods specified in the installer.
+6. Wabbajack will now download and install the mods specified in the installer.
 The download size is approximately 18GB so this may take a little while.
 The installer should keep you informed of progress.
-    6. After the **installation complete** message appears, close the installer.
+7. After the **installation complete** message appears, close the installer.

 ### Post Installation Tweaks: Running BOSS with User Rules
 1. Within the Bevilex folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. C:\Steam\steamapps\common\Oblivion for Steam installs).